AadyaSrivastava/ServerSecurityProject/README.md

 **Project Founder**: Aadya Srivastava, Student at NAS Dubai<br>
 <br><br>
 # How to setup?
-Since Yarrow is coded in bash script it will run across all Mac OS, Linux, FreeBSD and other open-source operating systems.
+SSP is developed in bash script it will run across all Mac OS, Linux, FreeBSD and other open-source operating systems.

 Step 1: Download the file: yarrow_opendirs.sh to your computer and enter Censys API credentials in line 7 and save the file.